What are they?

 Some antacids can cause constipation or diarrhea.
 The brands vary in the ingredients they use.
 They can have different side effects.

-If you use too much heartburn medicine, your body may not get enough of some minerals from your food.
+If you use some of these medicines for a long time, your body may not get enough of some vitamins and minerals.

 How can you take these medicines safely?

 Some H2 blockers and PPIs can affect how other medicines work.
 Tell your doctor if you use other medicines.
-He or she may change the dose or give you a different medicine.
+The doctor may change the dose or give you a different medicine.

 Many antacids have aspirin in them.
 Read the label to make sure that you don't take too much.
 Too much aspirin can be harmful.